Volatile-Viv/Learning-CPP/README.md

 # Learning C++
-This repo has some basic C++ programs.
+This repo contains some basic C++ programs.